Sahra04/COMP-3005-finalProject/README.md

 2. Initialize database with DDL and DML files

-3. then run finalProject.py on commandline
+3. then run finalProject.py on command line
    - type python finalProject.py to run
    - then login as the appropriate user